- Information held about you

 We use personal data to enable us to carry out specific functions for which we are responsible and to provide you with a statutory service in accordance with data protection law.
 The data controller for the information outlined in this privacy notice is the Electoral Services Officer (ERO) and Returning Officer (RO) for the following purposes:

-- To undertake our statutory obligation to ensure that all eligible persons in Herefordshire are registered to vote and maintain a complete and accurate register throughout the year; and
+- To undertake our statutory obligation to ensure that all eligible persons in Herefordshire are registered to vote and maintain a complete and accurate register throughout the year; and employ staff at certain periods of the year to assist residents in registering to vote

 - To enable all registered electors to participate as voters in elections or referendums